dataseams/detours/README.md

 8- Set environment variables

-Create _.env_ file in the root of this repo and set the following variable:
+Create _./.env_ file in the root of this repo and set the following environment variables:

 ```bash
 ZOMATO_API_KEY=